 Professor Lynn Corcoran Early Learning Centre: FROEBEL Parkville

-The service is going to provide 100 places for children from approx. 3 months to 5 years of age, with an integrated Kindergarten Program.
+The Professor Lynn Corcoran Early Learning Centre: FROEBEL Parkville at the Walter and Eliza Hall Institute of Medical Research (Institute) in Parkville is our newest Early Learning Centre in Melbourne.
+The service provides 100 places for children from approx. 3 months to 5 years of age, with an integrated Kindergarten Program.

-German will be introduced as a second community language at the service.
-Whilst English will be the main language of the service, a number of German-speaking educators will work with the children in German, all day, every day.
+German is introduced as a second community language at the service.
+Whilst English is the main language of the service, a number of German-speaking educators work with the children in German, all day, every day.

-The service will be named 'Professor Lynn Corcoran Early Learning Centre: FROEBEL Parkville' - honouring Professor Corcoran's outstanding achievements as a scientist and her life-long commitment to gender equality.
+The service is named 'Professor Lynn Corcoran Early Learning Centre: FROEBEL Parkville' - honouring Professor Corcoran's outstanding achievements as a scientist and her life-long commitment to gender equality.
 To learn more about Professor Lynn Corcoran's remarkable biography, please click here.

 P. +61 3 9134 8900